Note: Updated for the latest rescheduled releases and cancellations due to the coronavirus pandemic.

 In this documentary, biologist Anne Innis Dagg (now 86) retraces her 1956 journey to South Africa to study giraffes.
 This documentary profiles the world’s first ‘giraffologist,’ and the animals she loves.
 Now playing in limited release in select cities.
-See when it’s playing near you.
+It’s now streaming on iTunes Canada.
 (Read the Moviepaws review.)

 Dolittle (January 17)